 5. For a mobile home you must have bill of sale or title

 We have a tax freeze program for seniors over the age of 65.
-The same proof of income and identification are required for the tax freeze that are required for the tax relief.
-The 2015 tax freeze is based on 2014 income, and the 2014 income limit is $34,760.
+The same proofs of income and identification are required for the tax freeze as are required for the tax relief.
+The 2016 tax freeze is based on 2015 income limited to no more than $35,350 for applicant, spouse, and any others listed on the deed.

-We do not process tax freeze nor tax relief applications in the month of February due to high volume of tax payments, but the application can still be completed throughout March.
+We do not process tax freeze nor tax relief applications in the month of February due to high volume of tax payments, but the application may still be completed throughout March.

 We accept cash, checks and money orders.

-We accept credit or debit cards, but the vendor charges a 2.75% service fee.
+We accept credit or debit cards, however the vendor charges a 2.75% service fee.

 If you plan to wait until the last week of February, be prepared for long lines.
 Please be patient.